tsuru/tsuru/docs/installing/adding-nodes.rst

       key-id: xxxxxxxxxxx
       secret-key: yyyyyyyyyyyyy

-After you have everything configured, adding a new docker done is done by calling `docker-node-add <http://tsuru-admin.readthedocs.org/en/latest/#docker-node-add>`_ in :doc:`tsuru-admin </reference/tsuru-admin>` command.
+After you have everything configured, adding a new docker node is done by calling `docker-node-add <http://tsuru-admin.readthedocs.org/en/latest/#docker-node-add>`_ in :doc:`tsuru-admin </reference/tsuru-admin>` command.
 This command will receive a map of key=value params which are IaaS dependent.
 A list of possible key